Long Gone Lonesome Blues: Background

-As he sometimes did, Williams bought out McAlpin's meager share in the song and took sole credit.
+Williams bought out McAlpin's meager share in the song and took sole credit.
 The tune was recorded in Nashville at Castle Studio with Fred Rose producing on January 9, 1950 and featured Jerry Rivers (fiddle), Don Helms (steel guitar), Bob McNett (lead guitar), Jack Shook (rhythm guitar), and Ernie Newton (bass).
 The song's bluesy guitar intro, high falsettos, and Hank's suicidal yet irresistibly catchy lyrics, sent it soaring to the top of the country charts on March 25, 1950.

 The song became one of Williams's best known songs.
 Three decades later, another American troubadour, Bruce Springsteen, would gain the inspiration to write one of his best known songs, "The River," from the opening lines of "Long Gone Lonesome Blues."